alrawi90/re-coded-js-final-project/REVIEW.md

 ## Function
 ### AJAX Requests
 - [ ] All AJAX requests work properly.
-- [ ] Large images, videos, and other media — anything that would significantly slow down the user's browsing experience — are loaded via AJAX requests.
+- [x] Large images, videos, and other media — anything that would significantly slow down the user's browsing experience — are loaded via AJAX requests.

 ### JavaScript Style
-- [ ] Each page has its own JavaScript file that contains JavaScript written specifically for that page.
+- [x] Each page has its own JavaScript file that contains JavaScript written specifically for that page.
 - [ ] All functions have exactly **ONE** responsibility.
 No functions do more than one thing, like make an AJAX request *and* add the returned data to the DOM.
-  + **List any functions that have more than a single responsibility**:
+  + **List any functions that have more than a single responsibility**: projects / loadGit & youtube / callVideies

 ## Form
 ### Pages
 #### Homepage
-- [ ] Project has a homepage.
+- [x] Project has a homepage.
-- [ ] Homepage loads well-styled content even when JavaScript is disabled.
+- [x] Homepage loads well-styled content even when JavaScript is disabled.
-- [ ] Homepage contains links to all other pages.
+- [x] Homepage contains links to all other pages.
 - [ ] Homepage makes the website's purpose clear (who owns the site / what we can expect to find within).

 #### About
-- [ ] Project has an About page.
+- [x] Project has an About page.
 - [ ] Contains one paragraph about the student's life before Re:Coded.
 - [ ] Contains one paragraph about why the student joined Re:Coded.
 - [ ] Contains one paragraph about what the student wants to do after Re:Coded, both short- and long-term.
++ **Notice**  all in one paragraph .

 #### Projects
-- [ ] Project has a Projects page.
+- [x] Project has a Projects page.
-- [ ] Projects page contains two navigational buttons or tabs, `Current` and `Favorite`.
+- [x] Projects page contains two navigational buttons or tabs, `Current` and `Favorite`.
-- [ ] Clicking the `Current` button makes an AJAX request to the GitHub API and displays information about the student's 5 most recent GitHub repositories.
+- [x] Clicking the `Current` button makes an AJAX request to the GitHub API and displays information about the student's 5 most recent GitHub repositories.
 - [ ] Clicking the `Favorite` button makes an AJAX request and displays a list of GitHub repositories (that the student created or contributed to) that the student is especially proud of.
++ **Notice**  clicking `Favorite` shows fixed links (no AJAX).

 #### Skills
 - [ ] Project has a Skills page.